psychemist/triage/README.md

-# Triage — automated lead qualification
+# Triage — Automated Lead Qualification

 Takes a raw lead export (messy is fine), cleans it, reads every lead's notes, scores **intent** (0–60) and **fit** (0–40), and ranks the whole pipeline into